evansbenj/SulaRAD/4_More_GATK_Calling_All_Sites_and_Filtering.md

 $commandline = "rm -f ".$outfile1." ".$outfile2;
 $status = system($commandline);
 ```
 OK, now using a perl script, I filtered individual genotypes on the basis of the depth of coverage.
+This inserts a missing (./.) genotype for any diploid locus with less than 4X coverage and any haploid locus with less than 2X coverage.
 Here is that script (14_Vcf_filter.pl):

 ``` perl
 #!/usr/bin/env perl